garrettgman/garrettgman.github.io/preface.md

 I recommend the R programming language for doing data science.
 R was designed specifically for data scientists and has evolved in a university setting to be very friendly to new programmers.
 Plus, R is completely free and open source.
 Don't be afraid if you've never used a computer language before; R is really quite simple.
 In the beginning, you can use R as if it were a fancy calculator.
 As you progress, you'll find that you can use R to do everything that you'll do as a data scientist.

 As an R user, you can also take advantage of RStudio, a third party program that makes R even easier to use.
 RStudio amplifies many of R's abilities and provides a host of shortcuts that make R easier to use (and learn).
 I'll use RStudio throughout this book because it provides a uniform interface to R for Windows, Mac, and Linux users.
 This will help me match the book to your experience.
-Also, I work for RStudio as a trainer and a data scientist.
+Also, I work for RStudio as an instructor and a data scientist.
 This gives me a first hand knowledge of the program that I hope to pass on to you.

 I wrote this book with both new and old R users in mind.
 If you've never used R, you'll be able to learn as you go.
 If you have used R, you'll learn how to use it to analyze data.